 A Flourishing Enterprise

-Flourish is a collective group of people who are committed to creating Better Lives for everyone.
+Flourish is a small charity with big impact committed to creating better lives for everyone.
 We have many threads and ideas!

 Flourish sits in the emergent and innovative space to try new ways of doing.
 The How is as important as the What.
 Through our discrete initiatives we will do our bit to add to the understanding, share our learning, create and scale out positive change and shift towards a more regenerative, environmentally friendly and well society.